collective/bda.plone.finder/README.txt

 1.0
 ---

+  * Fix base_url detection in viewlet.

-  * Shorten title in listing to avoid line break
+  * Shorten title in listing to avoid line break.

   * Do not display items without UID.